Ruben-Parra-Montenegro/Albert/ReadMe.md

 - playwright functionality
 - docling functionality
-- memory
-- give it a place to work in(sandbox)
-- make into .exe for running on pc easy
+- make into .exe for running on pc(windows) easy.
+Must make config usable by .exe

 ## Added(done)

 - CLI(python)
+- memory
+- give it a place to work in(sandbox), edit config for sandboxing

 ## Wish-List